-She learned about an opening for a health and biosecurity technician with the Pipestone System, applied and began the job in 2008.
+She learned about an opening for a health and biosecurity technician with the Pipestone Management, applied and began the job in 2008.

 She worked with Dr. Joel Nerem to ensure biosecurity at the sow farms, conducting site visits, developing protocols and coordinating PRRS research.
 She also worked with veterinarians at the Pipestone Vet Services to do necropsies to aid in health diagnosis and treatment to improve management practices.

 “It was a lot of travel to sites across the Midwest and I learned a lot from working with all the veterinarians, employees and shareholders,” she said.
 “It was a great opportunity to learn and see how the industry and management practices had changed.”